mtvector/GhostOfMT/Tracking/README.md

 Scripts in the ImageJScripts should be run through the script editor of the FIJI software package.
 (Opened by pressing "[")

 The main user-friendly script is ManTrack.py in the ImageJScripts directory.
 This can launch the manual tracker, as well as a script to generate output analysis images.
-See ManTrack.md for further instructions.
+See README.md in the ImageJScripts Folder for further instructions.

 Preprocessing to remove background of TIFF or directories of image files can be done with RemoveBackgrounds.py